-- Use public transport if possible, Selby District has great bus and train services which run frequently to popular destinations such as Leeds, York and Hull.
+- Use public transport if possible, our district has great bus and train services which run frequently to popular destinations such as Leeds, York and Hull.

 - Try walking or cycling – Selby is great for cycling and walking.
-There are various routes and trails which run through the District, such as the Trans Pennine Trail.
-Also, Selby Park will soon be home to the Community Cycle Hub where you will be able to get cycling advice, attend bike maintenance sessions and much more.
-Further information on cycling within Selby district can be found here.
+There are various routes and trails which run through the district, such as the Trans Pennine Trail.

 - Keep your vehicle well maintained, ensuring that the engine is properly tuned, and the tyres are kept at the correct pressure.
 It is also beneficial to regularly have the oil changed.

 - Avoid idling your engine, particularly if you are stuck at traffic lights and railway crossings and whilst parked, especially outside schools.
 This will help reduce emissions and save fuel.

 - Car share to work if at all possible with your colleagues.
 This will help to reduce air pollution and save money on travel costs.